CircuitGuy943/ESP32-S3-TFT-Display-Devboard/README.md

 <img src=Pictures/3D_VIEW_2.png alt="Schematic" width="800"/>

 ## Firmware Overview
-I've included some basic firmware to get the TFT working but other than that it should function like a normal devboard
+I've included some basic firmware to get the TFT working but other than that it should function like a normal devboard hosting an ESP32

 ## BOM:
 I have also included a .csv with the BOM list but here it is anyways.